Flash Flooding Leaves Many Stranded Across OC

 Carrboro Police set up a barricade between the entrance of Estes Park Apartments and the railroad tracks on Estes Extension.

-Robert Fulwood has seen many floods during his life, and is worried about the aftermath of an event like this.
+Robert Fulwood has seen many floods during his life, and was worried about the aftermath of an event like this.

 High waters were not the only danger of the day.
 There were numerous reports of downed trees and power lines, debris in the streets, and traffic lights out across the area.